 Donald Jr. & Vanessa Trump Frolic Poolside Together Before Stormy Daniels Interview

-Donald Trump Jr. and Vanessa Trump appeared very friendly amid cheating allegations and Stormy Daniels’ hotly-anticipated interview airing.
+Donald Trump Jr. and Vanessa Trump appeared very friendly amid cheating allegations as Stormy Daniels’ interview loomed!
 See the pics.

 The couple that sunbathes together, stays together?
 President Donald Trump‘s, 71, administration is perpetually surrounded by chaos — and so is his family’s personal life.
 Both Trump Sr. and his eldest son Donald Trump Jr., 40, are facing cheating allegations at the same time!
 However, Don Jr. and his wife Vanessa Trump, 40 (who reportedly filed for divorce on March 15) were spied happily enjoying the Florida weather while poolside together at Mar-a-Lago on Sunday, March 25, via TMZ.
 Are they merely playing nice?